ScilifelabDataCentre/RDM-guidelines/content/topics/fair-principles.md

       <div class="card-header"><h3>R1.3: (meta)data meet domain relevant community standards</h3></div>
       <div class="card-body">
       <span>
-        <b>Explanation:</b> It is easier to reuse datasets if they are similar: same type of data, data organized in a standardized way, well-established and sustainable file formats, documentation (metadata) following a common template and using common vocabulary.
+        <b>Explanation:</b> It is easier to reuse datasets if they are similar: same type of data, data organised in a standardised way, well-established and sustainable file formats, documentation (metadata) following a common template and using common vocabulary.
 If community standards or best practices for data archiving and sharing exist, they should be followed.
 Note that quality issues are not addressed by the FAIR principles.
 How reliable data is lies in the eye of the beholder and depends on the foreseen application.	<br><br>
         <b>Action:</b> Prepare your (meta)data according to community standards and best practices for data archiving and sharing in your research field.
 There might be situations where good practice exist for the type of data to be submitted but the submitter has valid and specified reasons to divert from the standard practice.
 This needs to be addressed in the metadata.
       </span>
       </div>